afontcu/afontcu.dev/content/blog/wip/index.md

 The coffee shop is the team.
 The customers are the features.

 The average number of features waiting in the system is our **work in progress**.
-It is measured in "*amount of stuff*."
+It is measured in "*amounts of stuff*."

 The average amount of features passing into and out of the system is the **throughput** of the system.
-It is measured in "*amount of stuff per unit of time*."
+It is measured in "*amounts of stuff per unit of time*."

 Finally, the average amount of time a feature spends in the system is known as **lead time**.
 It is measured in "*unit of time*."